openaustralia/theyvoteforyou/README.md

 Obviously substitute the email address in the command above.

+## Feature flags

+Some features that are still in development are enabled via "feature flags".
+The features can optionally switched on for certain users, block of users or everyone.
+These flags are administered at https://theyvoteforyou.org.au/admin/flipper/features in production or http://localhost:3000/admin/flipper/features when in development.

+The names of the features added in the admin panel need to match those in the code at `config/initializers/flipper.rb`.

+To enable a feature for a particular user: Go to the feature on the flipper admin panel.
+Then click the button "Add an actor".
+Then add the `flipper_id` which for a user will be of the form `User;<user id>`.
+So for example it could be `User;3`.

 ## Other Credits

 This project uses some icons from the noun project under under creative commons licenses: